Crocs Alternatives: 5 Comfy Shoes That Are Better for the Planet

 White and green KANE Revive shoes Crocs alternative

-Crocs: they’re an unlikely fashion phenomenon that changed casual footwear forever.
 But they aren’t the only ones to make a splash in the easy-breezy-booties game.
 If plastic footwear has you worried about more than one kind of footprint, we’ve got you (and your toes) covered.

-Find the perfect bio-based Crocs alternative for you, your kids, or anyone in your life in need of a comfortable slip-on shoe.
 No matter what you love about Crocs, we found some clogs, slippers, and sandals that are light on your feet and easy on the environment.

 Jump To Our Picks

 The chunky plastic clogs that Crocs made famous are divisive in their style, to say the least.
 No matter how you feel about them as a fashion statement, there’s no denying that there are some definite perks to the form and function of the style.
 But do they have to be plastic?
-Luckily for your feet, and the forests, Crocs are far from the only brand offering convenient, comfortable, versatile slippers.

 Are Crocs sustainable?

-It’s fair to say that as far as eco-friendliness goes, Crocs could be worse, but they could also be much better.
+It’s fair to say that, as far as eco-friendliness goes, Crocs could be worse, but they could also be much better.

 The popular slippers are made of a type of proprietary resin using PEVA or EVA.
 It’s a plastic material that uses fossil fuel components, meaning it’s not biodegradable or compostable.